The Eric Bleumink Fund students

 Monieb Abdelrahman Mohammed Ahmed (Sudan, 1991)

-Monieb holds the biennial Master of Medical Pharmaceutical Sciences at the University of Groningen.
+Monieb started in 2017 the biennial Master of Medical Pharmaceutical Sciences at the University of Groningen.
 Monieb completed his bachelor's degree at the University of Khartoum with honours.
 In Sudan there is a great need for well-trained pharmacists who have the knowledge to develop their own medicines.
 This makes the country less dependent on the import of medicines.
 After his master, Monieb would like to return to his native country to put his acquired pharmaceutical knowledge into action.

 Harrun H. Garashi (Kenya, 1973)

 Harrun started in 2015 his PhD Behavioral and Social Sciences.
 His research is titled: 'The structure of personality in Eastern Africa: a psycholexical study and questionnaire development in the Swahili language'.
 Research on personality structures often relies heavily on language.
 Many theories assume that the relevant characteristics of people can be expressed in language.
 But most of this research has been done in the European language area.
 Harrun wants to investigate the psycholexical Swahili.
 This is the first time systematic research is done into personality structure in a large Africa language.